navcoin/NavHub/content/news/2018-09-19-navcoin-core-next-steps.md

 <https://medium.com/@craig.b.macgregor/next-steps-for-navcoin-core-e7fa9541dca9>

-### NavCoin Collab Forum
+### NavCoin collab forum

-The NavCoin Collab Forum (aka NavCollab) launches later this week.
+The NavCoin Collab Forum (aka NavCollab) will be launching soon.
 NavCollab is a supporting resource for the NavCoin Community Fund and is designed to help you in three ways:

 1. You have a rough idea for a project, and want feedback to help you refine it.